noun

 Timeline

-- 1666 – the young Gottfried Wilhelm Leibniz writes Dissertatio de Arte Combinatoria, proposing to preserve all reason in a proto-internet of symbolic recombination aimed at mechanizing thought
+- 1666 – The Proto-Binary: young Gottfried Wilhelm Leibniz writes Dissertatio de Arte Combinatoria, proposing to preserve all reason in a proto-internet of symbolic recombination aimed at mechanizing thought, the Characteristica Universalis.

-- 1888 – Camille Flammarion publishes L’Atmosphère, a pre-modern cosmology of celestial equilibrium
+- 1888 – Cosmological Boundaries: Camille Flammarion publishes L’Atmosphère, a pre-modern cosmology of celestial equilibrium.

-- 1945 – Trinity Test detonates in New Mexico; atmospheric baseline permanently altered
+- 1945 – The Trinity Test: Ignition in New Mexico; atmospheric baseline permanently altered; the transition from equilibrium to chain reaction begins.
+Birth of L’Atomsphère.

 Conceptual Relatives